Information Ingestion & Exchange

 ## Choosing the Right Path

-* Additional context writes are persisted and visible on the next interaction; don’t rely on mid-turn visibility in WebSocket.
+* Additional context writes are persisted and visible on the next interaction.
+Don't rely on mid-turn visibility over WebSocket.

 * Tool responses arrive within the same turn, but are bounded by your upstream latency.